-The prisoners allege that the top corrections officials have done nothing as violence in the prisons has left five people dead over the last two weeks.
+The prisoners allege that the top corrections officials have done nothing as violence in the prisons has left five people dead during a two-week period in January.

 “These deaths are a direct result of Mississippi’s utter disregard for the people it has incarcerated and their constitutional rights,” the filing by Jay-Z’s lawyer Alex Spiro states.

 In a statement to NBC News, Spiro added, “We cannot treat people this way and it’s time to do something about it.”

 He added that they are “prepared to pursue all potential avenues to obtain relief for the people living in Mississippi’s prisons and their families.”

 Spiro’s statement went on: “This unthinkable spate of deaths is the culmination of years of severe understaffing and neglect at Mississippi’s prisons.
 As Mississippi has incarcerated increasing numbers of people, it has dramatically reduced its funding of prisons.
 As a result, prison conditions fail to meet even the most basic human rights.”